elifbeyzatok00/elifbeyzatok00/README.md

 <h3 align="center">AI/ML Engineer</h3>

 <p align="justify">
-👩🏻‍💻 Specializing in NLP, Computer Vision, LLMs and Deep Learning.
-Experienced in Python, PyTorch, and Hugging Face.
-Eager to utilize knowledge and passion in innovative projects pushing the boundaries of AI technology and enhance skills.
+👩🏻‍💻 AI/ML Engineer specializing in NLP, Computer Vision, and Deep Learning.
+Experienced in AI-driven chatbots, RAG models, and computer vision solutions.
+Proficient in Python, PyTorch, TensorFlow, and Hugging Face Transformers, with expertise in LLMs, NER, and sentiment analysis.
+Skilled in model training, evaluation, and deployment, leveraging BERT, CNNs, and GANs.
+Passionate about AI optimization, research, and competitions.
 </p>

 #### Skills